ZolutionSoftware/Rezolver/README.md

       - Resolving through a `Scope` routes the call to its own `Container`, but with a `ResolveContext` which fixes the `Scope` to that scope.
     - `ResolveContext` now only has a `Scope` (the `Container` property just proxies the Container from the scope)
     - Resolving through a `ResolveContext` routes the call to its own `Scope` (and therefore `Container`)
+- `OverridingContainer` renamed to `ChildContainer` ([#87](https://github.com/ZolutionSoftware/Rezolver/issues/87))
+  - Constructor now no longer accepts an `IRootTargetContainer` on creation.
+To register new services, you create a new instance and then register into it via its implementation of `IRootTargetContainer`
+- `OverridingTargetContainer` renamed to `ChildTargetContainer` ([#88](https://github.com/ZolutionSoftware/Rezolver/issues/88))

 ## 1.4.0